facebook pixel

 Clinical – Diabetes

-Preceptor evaluation of a handout created for clients/patients
+Preceptor evaluation of a handout created for clients/patients on a new diabetes medication

 CRDN 3.13

-Coordinate procurement, production, distribution, and service of goods and services, demonstrating and promoting responsible use of resources.
+Coordinate procurement, production, distribution and service of goods and services, demonstrating and promoting responsible use of resources.

 Administrative – Room Service/Menu